 North Central Institute is committed to providing an educational environment that promotes personal integrity, civility, and mutual respect in an environment free of discrimination.

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
 It reads: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).

 Effective August 14, 2020, The Title IX rule creates a new specific process by which postsecondary institutions must manage covered sexual harassment complaints on campus.
-North Central Institute will be using the training resources provided by Thompson Coburn LLP to provide training to individuals that will help administer this required process.
+North Central Institute will be using the training resources provided by Thompson Coburn LLP to provide training to individuals who will help administer this required process.

 The training provided by Thompson Coburn LLP will cover the following topics: Module 1 - An Introduction to Managing Title IX Sexual Harassment on Campus; Module 2 - Formal Complaints of Title IX Sexual Harassment; Module 3 - Title IX Investigations & Informal Resolutions; Module 4 - Title IX Hearings; Module 5 - Title IX Determinations; Module 6 - Title IX Appeals.

-North Central Institute has designated the following individuals Title IV Coordinator & Title IX Decision Maker to coordinate the compliance with Title IX:
+North Central Institute has designated the following individuals Title IX Coordinator & Title IX Decision Maker to coordinate the compliance with Title IX:

-Katlyn Trammell/ Financial Aid Title IX Coordinator finacialaid@nci.edu/ 931-431-9700 Dale Wood / Dean of Admissions Title IX Decision Maker admissions@nci.edu / 931-431-9700
+Katlyn Trammell / Financial Aid Dale Wood / Vice President Operations finacialaid@nci.edu/ (931) 431-9700 admissions@nci.edu / (931) 431-9700